-Note: a.
-Differences in the statutory provisions to intervene before a child is born mean that data presented here should be interpreted with caution.
+Note: a Differences in the statutory provisions to intervene before a child is born mean that data presented here should be interpreted with caution.
 Victoria, SA, the ACT, and the NT do not have the statutory authority to commence investigations prior to a child's birth.
-Therefore, no data are available for these jurisdictions.
+Therefore, no data are available for these jurisdictions. b.
+Tasmania data needs to be interpreted with caution - a very high number of children are categorised as 'unknown' in relation to their Indigenous status.